tboie/universal_phreak_generator/README.md

 - Spacetime and pattern wavetime structure might be a geometric result (timeless?) of coordinate and ruleset system properties
 - Composition of matter structure might be geometrically proportional to spacetime structure(s?) defined by system properties (visual comparisons might be helpful? see spiral image at beginning of document)

+- "Molecular Modelling" from arrangement of tesselated tiles?
+  - ex) reaction from arrangement of tesselated tiles leaving a "nucleus" (border of electrons also?) and potential further reactions from outwards gliders (electrons?)

 - Wavepoints?

   - is cell information streamed outwards in all space at distance 1 per generation while a cell is "alive"?